JPSantistebanQ/leetcode-java/src/main/java/com/jpsantq/leetcode/problems/basic/b_0009_palindrome_number/PalindromeNumber.md

 * $-2^{31} <= x <= 2^{31} - 1$

 **Follow-up**: Could you solve it without converting the integer to a string?

+For more examples, refer to the [LeetCode page](https://leetcode.com/problems/palindrome-number/).

 **Solution**